©2011-2023 Less Accounting

 So how in the world do you make one of these things?
 Well, you can scan the depths of the internet and find plenty of good examples.
 There are a few templates out there you can download and use.

 While Docs is a good tool, it’s not great.
-You may find a template that works, but otherwise, you’ll be doing all the formatting and creation yourself.
+You may find a template that works, but otherwise, you’ll do all the formatting and creation yourself.

 That takes time.